rust-lang/book/src/ch05-02-example-structs.md

 Let’s try it!
 The `println!` macro call will now look like `println!("rect1 is {:?}", rect1);`.
-Putting the specifier `:?` inside the curly brackets tells `println!` we want to use an output format called `Debug`. `Debug` is a trait that enables us to print our struct in a way that is useful for developers so we can see its value while we’re debugging our code.
+Putting the specifier `:?` inside the curly brackets tells `println!` we want to use an output format called `Debug`.
+The `Debug` trait enables us to print our struct in a way that is useful for developers so we can see its value while we’re debugging our code.

 Run the code with this change.
 Drat!
 We still get an error: